Looking for the best things to do on Magnetic Island for your upcoming trip? This is the only guide you need!

 Discover Rocky Bay

-Another one of the top things to do on the island is a visit to the secluded Rocky Bay.
+Another one of the top things to do on Magnetic Island is visit the secluded Rocky Bay.

 Hike To Hawkings Point Lookout